 We also harvest honey from capped combs when available.
 The honey is sold to clients and family members.
 Only pure honey is harvested and sieved into bottles to be sold.
 Share Honey remedies as well as some recipes that use honey.

 Danny and Heather has since moved to Vilcabamba, Loja, Ecuador, in South America, to live with family and is continuing the bee business he is very passionate about.
-Building some bee boxes and frames, then will teach the local Spanish people who would love to learn to keep bees.
-This will be his retirement hobby.
+Building some bee boxes and frames,.

 Therefore the logo and name SaBeeKeeper will be used as well, as it does represent SA.
 South Africa and SA South America BeeKeeping.